 What kind of injuries can you get from climbing?

 The most common injuries to the hands are probably blisters and tears.
 But how does does skin actually tear whilst climbing?
 This has to do with the callosity.

 A callus (or callosity) is a toughened area of skin that has become thicker because of repeated friction.
 This may sound bad at first, but it’s something climbers strive for.
 Callused skin is stronger and keeps the other layers of skin protected as well.

-One downside, however, is that callused skin is less flexible, dries out more quickly because of chalk and tens to fray and rip when not cared for properly.
+One downside, however, is that callused skin is less flexible, dries out more quickly because of chalk and tends to fray and rip when not cared for properly.
 Once a rip is there and it starts bleeding, it pains me to say that it’s time to take a break from climbing.
 Unfortunately, your skin needs some time to recover and it can’t do that if you keep climbing.
 The bit where your fingers bend on the inside of your hand is a particularly at-risk area, since calluses are often smashed together because of pressure and movement.
 These raised areas are particularly likely to rip.

 Preventing injuries to your hands

 As a general rule, it is important to make sure you have your calluses under control.
 The best way to do this is to file down the raised bits, like around where your fingers bend, with a file or a rasp.
 Ripped areas can be filed down as well as long as they aren’t bleeding.
 Basically, you can do this whenever you feel like it.
 Just be sure have a piece of sandpaper with you to treat the area in question.

 The first signs that you’re getting a blister is a burning sensation and slight redness in the same area.
 To remedy this, it can be helpful to relieve that area of pressure, meaning stop climbing for a day or two so that your skin gets a break.
 Blisters can take significantly longer to heel.